suraj5621/Learn/React_Questions.md

 ## Q: What are controlled components?

-A component that controls the input elements within the forms, i.e, every state change will have an handler function.
-That means, the displayed data is always in sync with the state of the component.
+ Controlled components are components where the form data is controlled by React state.
+The input elements receive their current value from the state and have their value updated through a callback function

  ---

 ## Q: What are Higher-Order Components?

-A higher-order component (HOC) is a function that takes a component and returns a new component.
+A higher-order component (HOC) is a function that takes a component and returns a new component  with additional features or props

 ---